Dunvantkai/-Capsula/README.md

 # -Capsula
-An App to Help Remind those whom need to take their medication
+An App to Help Remind those whom Forget to take their medication